 9. The final example for comment is ‘Manifold Writer free’.
 That is, it is ‘a letter’ in the usual sense as shown by the ink on the manuscript.
 However, it is the frostiest and most impersonal of Smith’s extant communications to Mrs Townsend and is dated very near the end of their correspondence, at a point when a major turning-point occurred.
 It is dated 15 June 1848 and it is all business of a ‘final reckoning’ kind, although also with a mild recrimination at its start.
 The circumstance was that Smith had been told by a third party of Mrs Townsend’s forthcoming marriage, and thus that their business connection was ‘likely to cease’, as he phrases it.
 He was clearly caught on the raw – she owed him a great deal of money, as the letter spells out and requests payment of; he had put himself out over eight years or so to aid her well beyond the requirements of commerce; and she had failed to tell him when she told others.
 It is all statement from him to her – there is no response to her most recent favour, no inquiries about kith and kin, nor her own well-being or activities; and nor does it invite or suggest any reply from her except in the form of payment of her debts.
 It is a letter, then, that lacks some of the key aspects of letterness.
 In particular, its content is not emergent and responsive, and it does not invite any response other than payment.

-10. Some important questions arise from the preceding discussion.
+10. Some important questions arise.